Skip to main content

 As we have suggested, in most other respects, the Supervent has much in common with the 4All Pro.

-It still carries a 10 year warranty.
+It still carries a 5 year warranty with, of course, the added benefit of the Goretex lifetime guarantee.
 Stadler can still offer crash repairs.
 And the 4All Pro pant is still the matching pant.

-Which brings us to one final point, which was the achilles heel of the Stadler, although whereas Achilleus couldn't do anything about his weak point, for the Stadler we can.
+Which brings us to one final point, which was the achilles heel of the Stadler, although whereas Achilles couldn't do anything about his weak point, for the Stadler we can.

 The Stadler is not a particularly warm jacket, and that's because, in Germany, nobody rides in the winter because it's simply too darned cold.